HoangNguyen17193/ember-cli-materialize-css/README.md

 ## Main Features

-* Wrapper all materialize component to ember component, using this scope for each component instead of using global Jquery access DOM.
+* Wrapper all materialize components to ember components, using this scope for each component instead of using global Jquery access DOM.
 * Import materialize framework into your application.
+* Materialize Ember Components are easy to extend and custom.

 ## Installation